By Chandler Sullivan

 April 26, 2022 | 2 Min.
 Read

 When it comes to a loan or even signing a lease, you may have heard of the term co-signer.
-But what does it mean and why would you need one?
+But what is a co-signer?
+What does it mean and why would you need one?

 A co-signer is another person that shares responsibility for making payments in addition to the primary borrower.
 Co-signers legally promise to help pay back a loan or lease, in the chance the primary borrower cannot make the full payment.